-Possibly one of the best all-rounders, iPost Parcels has done a very good job of covering all the necessities for labeling your parcel, arranging the pickup and tracking your deliveries.
+Possibly one of the best all-rounders, iPost Parcels has done a very good job of covering all the necessities for labelling your parcel, arranging the pickup and tracking your deliveries.

 We actually found it the easiest to get on with - when getting a quick quote we didn’t have to look far, and when booking it didn’t feel like anything was superfluous even though we were presented with a lot of options. iPost Parcels' prices reflect their no-nonsense presentation; the 1kg parcel came to £4.19 with a 2-3 day delivery time, with the added option of next day delivery for an extra pound.
 You can then save a pound by dropping your parcel off to one of their 52 depots if you don't mind the trek.